digital-work-lab/open-source-project/04-python_2.md

 - [ ] Refactor to object-oriented code
 - [ ] Switch to a real CoLRev project and load the records using the CoLRev classes
 - [ ] Save changes and create commit
+-->

 ---

-# Object-oriented programming and extending a Python package (CoLRev)
+# Object-oriented programming and extending a Python package

 To use the typical CoLRev environments (objects), we switch to an existing CoLRev project: